evollu/react-native-fcm/README.md

     // await someAsyncCall();

     if(Platform.OS ==='ios'){
+      if (notif._actionIdentifier === 'com.myapp.MyCategory.Confirm') {
+        // handle notification action here
+        // the text from user is in notif._userText if type of the action is NotificationActionType.TextInput }
       //optional
       //iOS requires developers to call completionHandler to end notification process.
 If you do not call it your background remote notifications could be throttled, to read more about it see https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623013-application.
       //This library handles it for you automatically with default behavior (for remote notification, finish with NoData; for WillPresent, finish depend on "show_in_foreground").
 However if you want to return different result, follow the following code to override